- This event has passed.

 A nationally renowned expert in culturally and linguistically diverse learners at risk, Dr. Almitra Berry-Jones aims to introduce educators to a culturally relevant pragmatism that regards the culturally and linguistically diverse learner as one who brings to school a divergent order of reality that influences the efficacy of traditional instructional methods.

-In this engaging edWebinar, Dr. Berry-Jones will explore what culture means for students, including their relationships to home, peers, and school.
-She will take on questions of equality and equity in American public schools, looking at the history of educational (in)equality and both the origin and pervasive nature of achievement gaps.
+In this engaging edWebinar, Dr. Berry-Jones explores what culture means for students, including their relationships to home, peers, and school.
+She takes on questions of equality and equity in American public schools, looking at the history of educational (in)equality and both the origin and pervasive nature of achievement gaps.

-Next, Dr. Berry-Jones will take attendees through the creation of meaningfully different and culturally responsive instruction as well as how technology can serve as an instructional lever.
-She will give specific approaches for addressing ESSA goals for traditional disenfranchised learners, including five actions for creating a change mindset for adult stakeholders, five objectives for examining and implementing effective practices, and what she calls the “J-Curve of Change.”
+Next, Dr. Berry-Jones takes you through the creation of meaningfully different and culturally responsive instruction as well as how technology can serve as an instructional lever.
+She gives specific approaches for addressing ESSA goals for traditional disenfranchised learners, including five actions for creating a change mindset for adult stakeholders, five objectives for examining and implementing effective practices, and what she calls the “J-Curve of Change.”

-K-12 educators and leaders will benefit from attending this event.
-There will be time for questions after the presentation.
-Join Dr. Berry-Jones for this deep dive into cultural relevance and academic equity, and take away a broader understanding of equality and achievement as well as a clear sense of how you, too, can enact significant and meaningful change.
+K-12 educators and leaders will benefit from watching this recorded event.
+Watch Dr. Berry-Jones in this deep dive into cultural relevance and academic equity, and take away a broader understanding of equality and achievement as well as a clear sense of how you, too, can enact significant and meaningful change.